atuttle/semaphore/README.md

 - `%` "Percentage": A random % of users are in the active segment
 - `filter` "Filter": You specify an attribute from the userAttributes object, and a comparison value and operator, and anyone who passes the comparison is in the active segment (flag is ON for them)
-- `nobodoy`: Flag is OFF for all users
+- `nobody`: Flag is OFF for all users
 - `everybody`: Flag is ON for all users
 - More TBD?
 If you have ideas, [hit me up!](/atuttle/semaphore/issues)